The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 The proposal by Fawley Waterside Ltd is to redevelop the power station site, including:

-The proposed development would be served by a new access off the B3053.
+The proposed development will be served by a new access off the B3053.

 As the proposals encompass land within the New Forest District and New Forest National Park, separate outline planning applications were submitted to both authorities.